edneville/ripcalc/ripcalc.md

 **ripcalc** can read IPv4/IPv6 addresses from command line or standard input and output different formats or associated networks from **CSV**.

 **ripcalc** can format network addresses, find matches in **CSV** or process a list.

+**ripcalc** can convert input addresses that are in other number formats such as hex or octal.

 # CSV